 A Michelin Debut on the Basque Coast

 Biarritz has always occupied an interesting position in French fine dining: close enough to San Sebastián to feel the gravitational pull of Basque gastronomy, yet rooted in a French culinary tradition that prizes refinement over provocation.
 The city's starred tier is small.
 Les Rosiers has held its star for years, and L'Impertinent operates in the creative, slightly more accessible bracket at €€€.
-Into this established order, La Table d'Aurélien Largeau arrived at 4 Rue Jean Bart with a first Michelin star awarded in 2025, an EP Club rating of Remarkable, and Chef Christophe Ducros running a kitchen that the guides have now formally placed in the top tier of the city's contemporary scene.
+Into this established order, La Table d'Aurélien Largeau arrived at 4 Rue Jean Bart with a first Michelin star awarded in 2025, and Chef Christophe Ducros running the kitchen.

 Rue Jean Bart sits away from the seafront spectacle of the Grande Plage, which means the approach here is quieter, more residential in character.
-The physical experience of arriving at an address in this part of Biarritz involves narrow streets, a different rhythm than the casino and hotel district, and a sense that the restaurant has chosen neighbourhood over profile.
 That positioning is increasingly common among newly starred addresses across provincial France: the kitchen's ambition does not require a grand-hotel backdrop to announce itself.

 What the 2025 Star Means in Context